aerospike/aerospike-client-python/doc/aerospike.rst

             Flag to signify fail on cluster init if seed node and all peers are not reachable.

             Default: ``True``
+        * **force_single_node** (:class:`bool`)
+            For testing purposes only.
+Do not modify.

+            Should the client communicate with the first seed node only instead of using the data partition map to determine which node to send the database command.

+            Default: ``False``

 Constants
 =========